uPortal-Attic/uportal-home/docs/impersonation.md

 uPortal-home may trigger other cache population.
-Widgets and messages (notifications and announcements) that rely upon portlet resource URLs for their JSON may cause portlets to cache data as the identity active when the widget was rendered.
+Widgets and messages (notifications and announcements) that rely upon portlet resource URLs for their JSON may cause portlets to cache data as the identity active when the widget was rendered or message was resolved.

+This may mean that users need to bookmark URLs that actuate the uPortal rendering pipeline rather than `uPortal-home` (e.g.
+`/uPortal/p/user-administration`) and initiate their uPortal sessions with those bookmarked URLs taking care to not visit any pages rendered by `uPortal-home` before activating the attribute swapping or impersonation features.

 ### Impersonation and attribute swapping may only apply selectively